 We like David are defenseless against the powerful enemies we face without the power of God in our lives.
 So like David we should thank God constantly for this.

-Counting or naming blessings also reminds us of what God has done and what we must do and he helps us access the resources of God in our daily lives.
+Counting or naming blessings also reminds us of what God has done and what we must do and he helps us access his words resources in our daily lives.

 Paul is teaching us here that it is through the preaching of the Gospel that men are saved and therefore God is with those who are moving out into the world doing such great work for him.